-Results and discussion

-Intensity of farming
+Results and discussion Intensity of farming

 Majority of rice farmers used human labor for conducting several agricultural activities for rice production.
 Of the farmers, marginal and small farmers used more than 50% of their total cost of rice production for human labor (Table 1).
 Among these farmers, around 40% of total cost was covered by the family members of marginal and small farmers whereas only 14% was shouldered by family labor for medium farmers.
-Power tillers are used for ploughing of land by the medium farmers and a small portion of marginal and small farmers to the agricultural activities are still depended on human labor which indicates labor intensive farming is still dominated in Bangladesh.
+Power tillers are used for ploughing of land by the medium farmers and a small portion of marginal and small farmers used a power tiller hiring from other farmers for ploughing of their land.
+Therefore, most of the agricultural activities are still depended on human labor which indicates labor intensive farming is still dominated in Bangladesh.
 However, in Japan, only 36.4% of total cost of rice production is covered by labor cost (MAFF 2005) and in Germany only 10% of total cost of agricultural production is covered by labor cost (FMFACP, 2006).